-Pocket refractometers determine the angle of refraction of light beams that come into contact with samples.
+A pocket refractometer is a small handheld device that measures the refractive index of liquids.
+It works by analyzing the angle of refraction of light that interacts with samples, providing an accurate measurement of the refractive index.
 Our digital pocket refractometers are ergonomically designed and provide results within two seconds at the touch of a button.
-Their compact and lightweight design makes them easy to carry in your pocket and take measurements anywhere.
-Speed up your workflow while improving results repeatability and reducing operator errors!
+Its compact and lightweight construction makes it effortless to carry in your pocket, so you can take measurements anywhere.

-Engineered with high-quality components to ensure a long lifespan, our pocket refractometers can withstand harsh environments, whether in the lab, on the factory floor, or on the go!
+Engineered with high-quality components to ensure a long lifespan, our digital handheld refractometers can withstand harsh environments on the go, in the production area, or in a quality control lab.

 Compared with analog refractometers, digital refractometers provide more reliable results, eliminate operator dependency, and assist in detecting errors.